syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Change-the-Mouse-Cursor-for-a-GridControl.md

 ---
 layout: post
 title: How-to-Change-the-Mouse-Cursor-for-a-GridControl | Windows Forms | Syncfusion
-description: how to change the mouse cursor for a gridcontrol
+description: Learn about How To Change The Mouse Cursor For a GridControl support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to Change the Mouse Cursor for a GridControl
+# How To Change The Mouse Cursor For a GridControl in Windows Forms GridDataBoundGrid(Classic)

 The simplest way is to derive the grid and override OnSetCursor.
 You can add additional checks to narrow down where to set the cursor.